scorelab/GSoC/GSoC-2022/19-Prerak-Prerak-Mathur-ScoreLabs-OpenMF.md

 # Project Abstract

 OpenMF is an open-source forensic tool for Android smartphones that helps digital forensic investigators throughout the life cycle of digital forensic investigation.
-OpenMF is currently able to extract data of SMS(text messages), Facebook, WhatsApp, Browser history, Bluetooth data, EXIF data from images, Location history, General information of the device, Call logs, and Contacts.
-Data can be extracted from CMD as well as using API(POSTMAN) or from Frontend also.
-OpenMF is now able for showing analytics and relate data of cases using graphs, maps and Tables.
+It is a collection of tools that can be used to extract and analyze data from Android smartphones.
+It is a part of the SCoRe Lab.
+The project aims to develop an analytics API and UI for OpenMF.
+The analytics API will be used to extract and analyze data from Android smartphones.
+The analytics UI will be used to visualize the data extracted from the smartphones.
+The project will be developed using Python and JavaScript.

 ## [GSoC Project Page](https://summerofcode.withgoogle.com/programs/2022/projects/gnn8Hro3)